oat-sa/generis-auth-keyvalue/README.md

 ------------------------------

-To enable them, you need to go to config/generis/auth.conf.php and add these lines
+To enable them, you need to add the AuthKeyValueAdapter to your **config/generis/auth.conf.php**:

     return array(
         0 => array(